findingsov/cashu-mint-docs/docs/02-Guides/minting.md

 # Minting Proofs

-**Minting** is the operation of making a Lightning payment to the mint to receive some [Proofs](https://github.com/cashubtc/nuts/blob/main/00.md#proof) in return.
+**Minting** is the process of creating new [Proofs](https://github.com/cashubtc/nuts/blob/main/00.md#proof) by paying a lightning invoice issued by the mint.
 This is a three step process:

 1. Request the mint quote for amount `x`